hotelshoe27/Wall_climbing_detecting_based_on_resnet50/data/climb/README.md

-## Please Searching and collecting image files about wall climbing in Google or etc.
+## Please Searching and collecting image files to this folder about wall climbing in Google or etc.
 ## Or Using just pre_data files